-Psychologic and social problems, particularly involving behavior and school issues, are more common during adolescence than at any other time during childhood.
+Psychologic and social (psychosocial) problems, particularly involving behavioral and school issues, are more common during adolescence than at any other time during childhood.
 Adolescents are much more independent and mobile and are often out of the direct control of adults.
 When misbehavior becomes severe and frequent, adolescents should be evaluated for a psychosocial disorder by a mental health professional.
 In particular, depression, anxiety, and eating disorders are common during adolescence.
 Adolescents who have anxiety or mood disorders may have physical symptoms such as fatigue Fatigue Fatigue is when a person feels a strong need to rest and has so little energy that starting and sustaining activity is difficult.
-Fatigue is normal after physical exertion, prolonged stress... read more or chronic fatigue Chronic Fatigue Syndrome Chronic fatigue syndrome, also called myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), refers to long-standing severe and disabling fatigue without a proven physical or psychologic... read more , dizziness, headache, and abdominal or chest pain.
+Fatigue is normal after physical exertion, prolonged stress... read more or chronic fatigue Chronic Fatigue Syndrome Chronic fatigue syndrome, also called myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), refers to long-standing severe and disabling fatigue without a proven physical or psychological... read more , dizziness, headache, and abdominal or chest pain.

 Depression Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
 In major depression, these symptoms last 2 weeks or more and... read more is common among adolescents, and doctors actively screen for it during examinations.